 Fishery metrics focused on three ratios expected to be compatible between the two creel survey designs (Lockwood 2004).
-Catch rate was estimated as number harvested plus number released divided by fishing effort.
-Average weight was estimated as the aggregate weight divided by the number harvested.
-The proportion of the catch released was estimated as the count of fish returned to the water divided by all fish caught whether kept or released and expressed as a percentage.
+Catch rate was estimated as number harvested plus number released divided by fishing effort of anglers targeting black bass.
+Average weight was estimated as the aggregate weight divided by the number harvested regardless of whether anglers were targeting black bass.
+The proportion of the black bass released was estimated as the count of black bass returned to the water divided by all black bass caught whether kept or released and expressed as a percentage.
+Because surveys were conducted during randomly selected periods, all ratios were computed with the raw survey data unadjusted for potential temporal differences.

-Data analysis.-- We focused our data analysis on testing our expectations that population and fishery metrics would differ among regulations and that a change to a new population state would be detectable after a regulation change.
+Data analysis.—We focused our data analysis on testing our expectations that population and fishery metrics would differ among regulations and that a change in population status would be detectable after a regulation change.
 The population metrics (i.e., relative abundance, size structure, body condition) and the fishery metrics (i.e., catch rate, average weight, portion released) were analyzed separately because the fishery metrics had three missing years.
-Thus, one analysis considered the set of 15 population metrics in relation to year and length-limit regulations, and a second analysis considered the set of three fishery metrics.
+Thus, one analysis considered the set of 16 population metrics in relation to year and length-limit regulations, and a second analysis considered the set of three fishery metrics.

-To test for differences in metrics among the three length-limit periods we applied a multivariate analysis of variance implemented with a permutation procedure (perMANOVA).
+We applied a single factor (i.e., length-limit regulation) multivariate analysis of variance implemented with a permutation procedure (perMANOVA) to test for differences in metrics among the three length-limit periods.
 With years as replicates, the perMANOVA relied on 9,999 permutations to assess statistical significance with a pseudo-F test and P < 0.05.
 This distance-based procedure is analogous to conventional parametric multivariate analysis of variance, but does not make assumptions about data distribution (e.g., normality).
-Also, perMANOVA is not affected by temporal correlation in the data (e.g., metric values in year y influence those in year y+1) because randomly permuting the years destroys any inherent temporal correlation (Anderson 2001).
+Also, perMANOVA is not affected by temporal correlation in the data (e.g., metric values in year y influence those in year y+1) because randomly permuting the years removes any inherent temporal correlation (Anderson 2001).
 If the perMANOVA detected differences in population metrics among the three length limits, pairwise comparisons were performed to identify where the differences occurred.
 A Bonferroni adjustment for multiple comparisons was included to maintain an overall α = 0.05.

 We analyzed metric scores relative to year to assess if metrics shifted after a regulation was implemented.
-To facilitate this analysis, the 15 metrics were clustered into groups of correlated metrics that were statistically indistinguishable internally but different over groups.
+To facilitate this analysis, the 16 metrics were clustered into groups of correlated metrics that were statistically indistinguishable within groups but different among groups.
 Clustering relied on a group average linkage and a similarity profile analysis (SIMPROF; Clarke et al. 2014) to identify variables with long-term trends that were statistically indistinguishable (P > 0.05).

 The perMANOVA and cluster analysis were applied to similarity matrices constructed with a Euclidean similarity coefficient and a Pearson correlation coefficient, respectively.
 Prior to computing the similarity coefficients, all metrics were normalized (z-scores) to place them in the same scale.
 The PRIMER-E v7 software (Clarke et al. 2014) was used for all analyses.